Lü Yongdi

-Lü Yongdi (吕永帝; born 16 December 1993 in Dalian, Liaoning) is a Chinese football player.
+Lü Yongdi (吕永帝; born 16 December 1993) is a Chinese football player.

 Club career

-In 2010, Lü Yongdi started his professional footballer career with Harbin Yiteng in the China League Two.
+In 2010, Lü Yongdi started his professional football career with Harbin Yiteng in the China League Two.
 In the 2011 China League Two campaign he would be part of the team that won the division and promotion into the second tier.
 He would go on to be a member of the squad as they moved up divisions and gained promotion to the Chinese Super League.
 He would eventually make his Super league debut for Harbin on 7 March 2014 in a game against Shandong Luneng Taishan, coming on as a substitute for Li Jiahe in the 46th minute.

 In July 2017, Lü was loaned to China League Two club Jilin Baijia until 31 December 2017.

-After the relegation of Yiteng in 2018 Lü was transferred to Shanxi Metropolis and to Xi'an UKD in 2019.
+After the relegation of Yiteng in 2018, Lü was transferred to Shanxi Metropolis and to Xi'an UKD in 2019.

 Career statistics

 Statistics accurate as of match played 31 December 2020.